Impressions of Belgrade, Serbia

 I’ve mentioned American companies moving technical services to Belgrade.
 Others are also investing heavily.

-A large exclusive apartment tower was nearing completion while we were there while, in the next few years, there will be ultra-modern skycrapers and luxury hotels as well as the largest mall in Europe.
+A large exclusive apartment tower was nearing completion while we were there; in the next few years, there will be ultra-modern skyscrapers and luxury hotels, as well as the largest mall in Europe.

-China has increasingly invested in steel, energy and infrastructure projects in Serbia.
+China has increasingly invested in Serbia’s steel, energy, and infrastructure projects.

 These investors see an educated, undervalued workforce that speaks excellent English.
 Expect the cityscape to change dramatically over the next few years.